Awakening to Parvati: How the Goddess Shows Up in Your Life

 Even today, a James Taylor song brings me back to that trek across the country where I kept my turquoise engraved necklace close to me.
 Can you remember your first love and the immense grief you felt when the relationship was severed?
 This childhood passion is at the heart of Parvati’s story.
 Parvati’s pure determination to reunite with Shiva is not only our longing to merge with a partner, but our desire to reunite with Spirit.

 As children, we remember that first painful encounter with separation when our mother initially leaves us.
-The wailing tantrum ensues and no one else can suffice to sooth our aching hearts.
+The wailing tantrum ensues and no one else can suffice to soothe our aching hearts.
 We feel the primal urge for connection.
 This primordial longing to be held, cuddled, and embraced is universal to all.
 Without initial bonding we suffer enormously in life, always searching for this connection.
 We constantly feel incomplete, insufficient, and unworthiness creeps in.
 We search and search to be nourished, mothered, and appreciated on some level.
 The irony yoga teaches us is that this ultimate nourishment is already within you.
 It’s what you’re made of – pulsing stardust!

 At its depth, yoga teaches us to reunite with our essential nature; a vibration we call consciousness or the “mother energy” that holds everything together.
 This energy vibrates, it pulsates, and as a result, begins to heal feelings of doubt, inadequacy, fear, and unworthiness.
 As we learn to grow this vibratory essence through meditation we simultaneously grow our capacities and talents.
 Simply put, vibration heals.